rezaahmadzadeh/mind-sdk/robot.md

 > mind pack
 ```

-8. Then you can run the .pak file built in the previous step.
+8. Then you can run the .mpk file built in the previous step.

 ```shell
 > mind run